Kozea/Radicale/DOCUMENTATION.md

 go right now and play a bit with Radicale!

 When everything works, you can get a [client](#supported-clients) and start creating calendars and address books.
-By default, the server only binds to localhost (is not reachable over the network) and you can log in with any user name and password.
+The server, configured with settings from this section, only binds to localhost (is not reachable over the network) and you can log in with any user name and password.
 When everything works, you may get a local client and start creating calendars and address books.
-If Radicale fits your needs, it may be time for some [basic configuration](#basic-configuration) to support remote clients.
+If Radicale fits your needs, it may be time for some [basic configuration](#basic-configuration) to support remote clients and desired authentication type.

 Follow one of the chapters below depending on your operating system.